New Sources of Gravitational Waves during Inflation: Discussion

 \section{Discussion}

 We have seen that a detection of tensor modes, even approximately scale-invariant tensor modes, from inflation does not automatically constitute a measurement of the inflationary potential energy.
+We summarize our findings on the allowed values of $H$ for the various mechanisms is Table~\ref{Table:final}.
 In this section, we discuss possibilities for distinguishing tensor modes from sources of the sort we have considered in this work from the standard source (\ref{inflGW}), in the event of a detection of primordial B modes.